stammen/vlcdemo/README.md

 [available](https://1drv.ms/u/s!ApzPPQxU0_aThvksl736QlJhqGV1iA).
 Note: This
 version is x64 only.

-On launch (and eventually first launch only) of the VLC UWP app, the user is presented with the following UI:
+On first launch of the VLC UWP app, the user is presented with the following UI:

 ![VLC Demo UWP App](Images/uwp.png "VLC Demo UWP App")